-The first journal entry is due after the third class (Wednesday August 28).
-It should be based on any material covered over those first three days; if you did not join the class until that day, the entry should be based on the readings and on your viewing of Saving Private Ryan.
-The last journal entry will be for the 20th class on Wednesday October 30.
+The first journal entry is due after the fourth class (September 3).
+That is, it will be due before Friday, September 4, by 5:00 P.M.
+It should be based on any material covered over those first classes; if you did not join the class until that day, the entry should be based on the readings and on your viewing of Saving Private Ryan.
+The last journal entry will be for the class on Tuesday November 10 (due Thursday, Nov.
+11, before 5:00 P.M.).